ModAmonnat/Retail-Sales-Analysis/README.md

 # Retail-Sales-Portfolio
 ## Project Background
 SpenMart is a retail enterprise specializing in the sale and repair of small electronics.
 The company operates through both physical storefronts and an online store.
 Historically, SpenMart’s data has been underutilized; reports were inconsistent, ERP inventory levels frequently mismatched physical stock, and customer insights were siloed across fragmented spreadsheets, PDFs, and disconnected databases.
 To address these challenges, SpenMart has engaged a team of Data and Business Analysts to improve operational efficiency and sales performance.

-The analysis is based on the following datasets:
+Insights and recommendations are provided on the following key areas:
 - Inventory Accuracy Analysis: Evaluation of inventory physical count data against the inventory count in the ERP system.
 - Revenue Contribution by Products: An analysis of which SpenMart products drive the most revenue.
 - Customer Valuation: An analysis of customers who contribute the top sales.